deckjs/deck-app/Readme.md

 ![](anatomy.png)

+## Ecosystem

+To view other pieces of the deck system see <https://github.com/nearform/deck>

 ## Issues and PR's

 * Please open any issues for any deck related module on the <https://github.com/nearform/deck> community repo.